 The sandwich was pretty good.
 Open faced on construction, it was folded (rolled) lengthwise for eating; the firm structure of the naan held it together.
 The fish was crispy on the outside, flaky inside, a bit fishy in flavor but tasty.
 The lettuce was cool and snappy, a light counterpoint to the fish and bread.
 The condiment provided a touch of creaminess and a slight kick.
 In all honesty and humility, I really believe that Jesus would’ve liked it.

-And so, in claiming to have created a dish worthy of God, GMTD achieves the pinnacle of gastronomic hubris.
+And so, in claiming to have created a dish worthy of The Christ, GMTD achieves the pinnacle of gastronomic hubris.